gocd/developer.go.cd/source/writing_go_plugins/package_material/writing_go_package_material_plugin.md

     ```

--   **isRepositoryConfigurationValid:** This is a callback from Go to validate the user configured repository configuration.
-If ValidationResult contains one or more errors, these would be reported by Go.
+-   **isRepositoryConfigurationValid:** This is a callback from GoCD to validate the user configured repository configuration.
+If ValidationResult contains one or more errors, these would be reported by GoCD.

     ``` {.code}
         public ValidationResult isRepositoryConfigurationValid(RepositoryConfiguration repositoryConfiguration) {